Microsoft Intune licensing

 For more information about giving administrators access to Microsoft Endpoint Manager without them having an Intune license, see Unlicensed admins.

-Visit the Microsoft Licensing page for the latest information about product editions, product licensing updates, volume licensing plans, and other information related to your specific use cases.
+For the latest information about product editions, product licensing updates, volume licensing plans, and other information related to your specific use cases, see the Microsoft Licensing page.

 For information about how user and device licenses affect access to services, as well as how to assign a license to a user, see the Assign Intune licenses to your user accounts article.